 Places like the Adirondack Mountains in New York get the most attention when it comes to fall road trips, but there are so many incredible hidden gems in the US where you can enjoy the changing seasons – without the crowds.

 This autumn I was on a mission to find gorgeous places with fall colors, and all signs pointed me towards Utah.
 Utah is one of the best states for outdoor adventures year-round, but it’s an absolute stunner when it comes to fall foliage.

-There are a number of scenic byways to choose from in Utah for fall leaf-peeping and all within a short drive from each other.
+There are a number of scenic byways to choose from in Utah for fall leaf-peeping and all are within a short drive from each other.